mezleca/osu-helper/README.md

 # thing

-script for downloading missing maps from collections, exporting, etc. basically a bunch of scripts i made for myself to use.
+script for downloading missing maps from collections, exporting, etc.</br>
+basically a bunch of scripts i made for myself to use.

 # functions